WaqasAliAbbasi/VSCodeTutor/tutorial/chapter_3_6.md

 =======================================

 While coding some stuff, it is generally a frequent requirement to select the content between a set of brackets.
-Sublime Text makes is really easy to do so.
+VSCode makes is really easy to do so using smart select.

-* Shortcut - `Ctrl + Shift + M`
+* Shortcut - `Shift + Option + left/right`

-Place your cursor anywhere between a pair of brackets and press `Ctrl + Shift + M` to select the content between the two brackets.
+Place your cursor anywhere between a set of brackets and use either `Shift + Option + right` (to select until end bracket) or `Shift + Option + left` (to select until start bracket).

 Exercise